dfelinto/blender-manual/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/introduction.rst

    `IK Arm Example <https://wiki.blender.org/wiki/File:IK_Arm_Example.blend>`__.

-Note that, if a *Pole Target* is used, IK locking will not work on the root boot.
+Note that, if a *Pole Target* is used, IK locking will not work on the root bone.